-The DynIP files are normally placed in the \Program Files\DynIP\DynIP Client v4.2\ folder on your computer.
-If the default options are used, the Client program is installed as an NT Service (Windows NT/2000/XP) or installed in the Startup Group (Windows 98/ME).
+The DynIP files are normally placed in the \Program Files\DynIP\DynIP Client v5.5\ folder on your computer.
+If the default options are used, the Client program is installed as a Windows Service (Windows 2000/XP or Windows Server 2003) or installed in the Startup Group (Windows 98/ME).
 This automatically starts the DynIP Client each time the computer starts.
 Once the Client program is running no other settings need to be made for your Internet Name to work.
 The DynIP Client is completely automatic!
-If you manually need to start the DynIP Client, Select Start->Programs->Dynip Client for Windows 4.2->DynIP Client
+If you manually need to start the DynIP Client, Select Start->Programs->DynIP Client for Windows 5.5->DynIP Client